Sanoma

-Description

-The story of Sanoma begins in 1889 with the establishment of the newspaper Päivälehti in Finland.
+The story of Sanoma began in 1889 with the establishment of the newspaper Päivälehti in Finland.
 SanomaWSOY was formed in 1999 with the merger of Sanoma Corporation, WSOY (Werner Söderström Osakeyhtiö; Werner Söderström Corporation) and Helsinki Media Company.
 The group reverted to the name Sanoma Corporation in October 2008.
-Today Sanoma is a Learning and Media company.

-Sanoma operates in eleven European countries.
-In 2019, net sales totalled €900m.
+Sanoma operates in twelve European countries.
 Sanoma shares are listed on Nasdaq Helsinki.

 The company consists of two divisions: